kuyawa/kollek-api/readme.md

 ## Instructions

-Clone the repo and install all the modules first
+Clone the repo and install all the packages first

 ```
 > npm install